 Of course, most boats that install induction cooking are hoping to run it off batteries, which means that DC power is being used to run an inverter, to make AC power to actually run the cooker.
 6600 Watts is 275 Amps at 24 volts, and 550 Amps at 12 volts.
 This is a LOT.
 These kinds of very high power DC systems need to be installed and maintained very carefully.
 Something as simple as a single loose connection can generate enough heat to start a fire.

-Just generating this much AC power requires larger inverters than most boats less than 65 feet or so would have installed.
+Just generating this much AC power requires larger inverters than most boats less than 65 feet or so would have installed in the absence of electric cooking.
 Either a major redo of the electric system would be needed, or running the generator to cook.

 Fuel Availability and Cost